 As expected, Amgen’s once-rejected osteoporosis drug has scored FDA approval, paving the way for a new bone-building option for the one in two postmenopausal women in the United States whose weakened bones make them highly susceptible to fracturing.

 Romosozumab is to be sold under the brand name Evenity.
-It functions predominantly as an bone anabolic agent that stimulates bone growth by inhibiting a protein called sclerostin, which ceases the production of bone, and enhances its breakdown.
-The current standard of care for the 10 million Americans with osteoporosis is a family of drugs called bisphosphonates — such as alendronate (originally sold under the brand name Fosamax by Merck) — that thwart cells called osteoclasts that break down bone tissue, but do not rebuild it.
+It functions predominantly as a bone anabolic agent that stimulates bone growth by inhibiting a protein called sclerostin, which ceases the production of bone and enhances its breakdown.
+The current standard of care for the 10 million Americans with osteoporosis is a family of drugs called bisphosphonates — such as alendronate (originally sold under the brand name Fosamax by Merck) — that thwart cells called osteoclasts that break down bone tissue but do not rebuild it.

 In the US, one in two women over the age of 50 will experience an osteoporotic fracture — an incidence that surpasses that of heart attack, stroke and breast cancer combined, according to the National Osteoporosis Foundation, which estimates osteoporosis will be responsible for three million fractures resulting in $25.3 billion in costs by 2025.

 Evenity was tested in three late-stage studies: the 7,180-patient placebo-controlled FRAME study in postmenopausal women with osteoporosis; the 4,093-patient ARCH study in postmenopausal women in osteoporosis, which tested the drug against alendronate; and the 245-patient placebo-controlled BRIDGE study in men with osteoporosis.
 All three pivotal studies showed the monoclonal antibody was effective, but serious CV adverse events were observed in the ARCH trial, which prompted the FDA to originally issue a complete response letter to deny approval in postmenopausal women with osteoporosis.